jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 **OnEnter Logic:**
 1. Handles teardown of the `StorySystem`.
-2. If this is a new game (not returning from `Paused`), instantiates the `GameplaySystem` and provides it with the designated `Active Services`.
+2. If this is a new game (not returning from `Paused`), instantiates the `GameplaySystem`, providing it with the designated `Active Services` and references to `GameSession.playerProfile`, `GameSession.sessionProgress`, and `GameSession.scoring`.
 3. If returning from `Paused`, it simply makes the existing `GameplaySystem` active again.
 4. Sets `GameplaySystem` as the active system.